Monstrofil/kadastr.live/ReadMe.md

 This project is not what you think it is.

-There's no developers from [DZK](https://dzk.gov.ua/) here, it does not use data from [data.land.gov.ua](https://data.land.gov.ua/).
+[DZK](https://dzk.gov.ua/) developers might not even know about this project, it does not use data from [data.land.gov.ua](https://data.land.gov.ua/).
-Don't use data as official source of information.
+Don't use data as an official source of information.

 The only initial goal was to collect parcel addressee for the [OSM](https://www.openstreetmap.org/#map=14/48.5183/35.2646) project.